 They identified the roots of their online behaviours, developed a sense of social responsibility and realized that their voices were far from being worthless.
 They had an instrumental role to play in counterbalancing the hate speech that negatively shaped attitudes towards refugees.

 The results suggest that this type of interview protocol is an effective learning tool.
 Naffi’s research shows that it can allow youth from host societies to engage in critical thinking and to learn to live with the one they perceive as being “the other.”

 According to Naffi, the timing is right for this kind of discovery.

-“In this troubled time, people need to understand where their political tolerance or intolerance is coming from.”
+“In this troubled time, youth need to be accompanied to understand the source of their political tolerance and intolerance."

 Find an expert